Chadtech/unique-list/README.md

 + The underlying type of a `UniqueList` need not be `comparable`.
 + Elements can be ordered, like a regular list.

+## Notes

+UniqueList works using equality checks internally.
+That means your code will break if you use a type that cannot be equated using `==`.
+This includes functions and json (`Json.Encode.Value` and `Json.Decode.Value`).

 ## Contributing

 If you think this package could be improved, let me know by opening